• Save

 CUSTARD PREPARATION

-• In a mixing bowl, combine the Greek yogurt, orange purée, orange zest, olive oil, granulated sugar, eggs, orange zest, baking powder, and sea salt.
+• In a mixing bowl, combine the Greek yogurt, orange purée, orange zest, olive oil, granulated sugar, eggs, baking powder, and sea salt.
 Whisk until smooth.

 5.29 oz Greek Yogurt, 1 orange zest, 4 oz Greek Olive Oil, 3.53 oz granulated sugar, 4 eggs, 1 Tbsp baking powder, 1/8 tsp sea salt